snek-git/nix-home/README.md

 ## Package Management

-Packages are managed through `modules/packages.txt` and handled by the `nix-install` script.
+Packages are primarily managed by adding package names to `modules/packages.txt` and using the `nix-install` script.
 The script automatically:
 - Verifies packages exist in nixpkgs
 - Maintains a backup of the package list
 - Rebuilds home-manager after changes
 - Rolls back on failures

+The `modules/packages.nix` file reads `packages.txt`, maps the names to Nix package attributes (handling special cases like nodePackages, nerd-fonts, etc.), adds specific overrides, and defines the `allowUnfreePredicate` list for necessary unfree packages.

 ## Updating